 Couples counseling helps you and your partner:

 - Learn how to recognize and respond to warning signs that you need to slow down and understand each other better

 The Four Horsemen of the Apocalypse – The communication killers

 While communication problems are not the only cause of relationship distress, it is often one of the first unhealthy dynamics to be recognized by couples.
 It represents a large part of how we connect with each other.
 A therapist trained in the Gottman Method will help you identify communication problems and will teach you the antidotes for the toxicity created by them.
 The Four Horsemen of the Apocalypse are communication patterns that represent major dysfunction in communication and that if left untreated can result in the demise of a relationship:

 - Criticism – This feels like character assassination.
-It is not simply a complaint about a behavior, rather it is a highly charged criticism of the very character of a person.
+A highly charged criticism of the very character of a person that goes well beyond a simple behavioral complaint.
 These can be passive-aggressive, or overtly aggressive.

 - Defensiveness – An angry denial or a charged deflection of responsibility; even excuse making.
-The focus becomes on the person hearing the complaint/criticism rather than on the speaker that needs to be heard.
-Things like Criticism and Contempt (the next Horseman) are often responded to with defensiveness.
+The defensive person shifts the focus back onto themselves instead of hearing their partner fully.
+Criticism and Contempt (the next Horseman) often lead to defensiveness.